Skip to main content

 Is Jobber or Projul better for construction companies?

 Projul is built specifically for construction contractors: GCs, remodelers, roofers, and specialty trades.
 Jobber is a field service management platform designed for 50+ industries including lawn care, cleaning, HVAC, and plumbing.
-Projul includes construction-specific tools like Gantt charts, change orders, progress billing, and job costing that Jobber doesn't offer.
+Projul includes construction-specific tools like Gantt charts, change orders, WIP reports, and multi-phase project management that Jobber doesn't offer.

 Does Jobber charge per user?